lndecastro/AICofounder/EAIBS/Module1_AI_Cofounder_Mindset.md

 investment in the quality of every future output.
 ```

----

 ## 1.5 Strategic Positioning with AI

 Strategic positioning defines *where your startup stands in the market, what it stands for,
-and how it differentiates itself.* It is the foundation on which everything else — your
+and how it differentiates itself.* It is the foundation on which everything else (your
-customer strategy, your business model, your pitch — must rest.
+customer strategy, your business model, your pitch) must rest.
 Without it, every downstream
 decision is built on sand.

 The Strategic Positioning framework used in this program covers seven interconnected elements,
 each of which you will develop with AI assistance.

----

 ### 1.5.1 Mission

-**What it is:** A concise statement of *why your company exists* — the problem it solves and
+**What it is:** A concise statement of *why your company exists*, the problem it solves and
 for whom.
+Try to describe it without explicitly saying it.

 **Guiding question:** *What problem are we solving, for whom, and why does it matter?*